-Model: a game between two players, Algorithm and Adversary.
+Model: We think of our computation as a game between two players, the Algorithm and the Adversary.
 In each round:

-- First, Adversary sends the next element of the stream to Algorithm. - Second, Algorithm sends an updated estimate to Adversary.
+- First, the Adversary sends the next element of the stream to the Algorithm. - Second, the Algorithm sends an updated estimate to the Adversary.

-Outcome: Adversary wins if at least one of the estimates send by Algorithm is not a $(1 \pm \epsilon)$ -approximation to the current value.
+Outcome: The Adversary wins if at least one of the estimates sent by the Algorithm is not a $(1 \pm \epsilon)$ -multiplicative approximation to the current value.